From: chak

 + The actual type checking and renaming process is initiated via

-, which uses a helper called
++ TcRnDriver.tcRnSrcDecls, which uses a helper called

-to implement the iterative renaming and
++ tc_rn_src_decls to implement the iterative renaming and

 + type checking process required by Template

 + Haskell.
-However, before it invokes tc_rn_src_decls
+However, before it invokes tc_rn_src_decls,

 + it takes care of hi-boot files; afterwards, it simplifies type